eqnguyen/apex-ocr-common/README.md

 Most of the configurations for this application can be modified in `config.py`:

 - Modify `DATA_DIRECTORY` or `SQUAD_STATS_FILE` to change the name/path of the output CSV files
-- Modify `DATABASE` and `DATABASE_YML_FILE` to enable/disable database output as well as changing the name/path of the database configuration file

 ## Google Drive